Sonosfera

 Direct answer: Yes, you need different music for summer.
 Switch to brighter, mid-tempo genres — Tropical House, Yacht Rock, or Acoustic Reggae.
 Outdoor spaces kill bass, so melody-led tracks win.
-A fully licensed setup via Sonosfera costs £19.99/month; TheMusicLicence starts from ~£238.33/year + VAT.
+A commercial-use setup with clear rights via Sonosfera costs /month; TheMusicLicence starts from ~£238.33/year + VAT.

 | Genre | Best For | BPM Range | Sonosfera Station |